InukVT/musical-potato/untitled.md

 ## Intro

-I began this project, when my group startet splitting our documents into smaller Google Docs documents, to be combined into Word docx' once in a while.
+I began this project, when my group started splitting our documents into smaller Google Docs documents, to be combined into Word docx' once in a while.
 This was a huge mess, with inconsistent indenting and paragraphs included in the table of content, and I feel there's a much better way.
 So this article aims to help me in future projects, as well as others who might find similar issues.

 ### What is Plain Text